jling0906/SecureCodingInJava/_posts/2020-05-19-normalization.md

 Java SE 7    |  July 28, 2011     |   Unicode 6.0
 Java SE 6    |  December 11, 2006 |   Unicode 4.0

-"\uFE64" repensents "<", "\uFE65" represents ">".
+"\uFE64" represents "<", "\uFE65" represents ">".

 In this case, after validation, the input may still contain \<script\> tags.
 Here is one Java secure coding rule for string validation:
 ```
 IDS01-J. Normalize strings before validating them.
 ```
-Below is the Java Normalizer class, where there are four major nomalization forms, NFC, NFD, NFKC and NFKD.
+Below is the Java Normalizer class, where there are four major normalization forms, NFC, NFD, NFKC and NFKD.

 ```
 public final class Normalizer {